vossisboss/tutorial-series/set-up-site-menu.md

     </body>
 ```

-Now, if you reload your homepage, you'll see your site menu with a link to your homepage labeled as **Home**.
+Now, if you restart your server and reload your homepage, you'll see your site menu with a link to your homepage labeled as **Home**.

+## Add pages to your site menu

 You can add any top-level page to the site menu by doing the following:
-1. go to your admin interface
+1. Go to your admin interface.
-2. go to any top-level page
+2. Go to any top-level page.
-3. click **Promote**
+3. Click **Promote**.
-4. check the **Show in menus** checkbox
+4. Check the **Show in menus** checkbox.

+In the next article, we would show you how to style your site and improve its user experience.
 <!-- Provide a diagram to illustrate the checking of the Show in Menu checkbox -->